akda5id/lunch_sheets/README.md

 Some Apps Script tooling to bring your data from [Lunch Money](https://lunchmoney.app/?refer=be4tew9v) to Google Sheets.
 * Import all transactions to a sheet called "LM-Transactions", and update it with new transactions, semi-intelligently.
 * Sum up category and tag totals per day, and per month.
+* Track account totals and net worth over time.
 * A user function to total a category or tag for a date range.
-(Planned, not started)
-* Functions to return account totals and calculate net worth.
 (Planned, not started)

 ### Install:
 1. Open the sheet you would like to use the tools in.
 Choose "Apps Script" from the Extensions menu.
 That will open a code editing page, if you don't have any existing Apps Scripts, it will be an empty function called "myFunction" in a file called Code.gs.
 Delete that empty function, and copy and paste everything [from Code.js](https://raw.githubusercontent.com/akda5id/lunch_sheets/main/Code.js) in this repo into your Code.gs.